+A canopy sign is similar to an awning on a building, except it does not include the goal of providing shelter.
+It extends from a booth to serve the function as a marquee.
 Canopies, including ceilings, umbrellas and canopy frames, can be either decorative or functional (such as to shade computer monitors from ambient light or to allow for hanging products).
 Canopies for Linear or Perimeter Booths should comply with Line-of-Sight requirements.
-(See "Use of Space" for Linear or Perimeter Booths).
+(See "Use of Space" for Linear or Perimeter Booths, and height limits).